mouadb0101/Line_HTR/README.md

 ```
 Also create files `val.txt` and `test.txt` from `htr/lang/word/va.txt` and `htr/lang/word/te.txt`, respectively, following the same format as above.

-Assume that the working directory is `Attention-OCR`.
-The data files within `Attention-OCR` should have the structure:
+Assume that the working directory is `Line_HTR`.
+The data files within `Line_HTR` should have the structure:

 - `data`
 - `iam`